rccm88/github-api-interface/README.md

 ## About project

-This repository was created in order to show how we can create a frontend application with reusable components.
+Repository created in order to show how we can create a front-end application with reusable components.

-We will create an application using the github public api.
+This application uses the github public api.

 ### Features